cosminoance/angles-java-client/README.md

 </systemPropertyVariables>
 ```

-### JUnit5 Extension
+### JUnit5
-Add the following to your base/test class:
+Extend your base/test class with:
 ```
-@ExtendWith(AnglesJUnit5TestExtension.class)
+AnglesJUnit5BaseTest
 ```
 Please also ensure you set the following system variables:
 ```